williamweem/ds-project/find-it-data-analytics-competition/README.md

 2. Try different models, such as XGBoost, Catboost, Random Forest, Logistic Regression, and K-Nearest Neighbour
     - After trying different combination, we choose Catboost and Random Forest as our best models
 3. Select the features we want to include using feature importance and SHAP value
 4. Build a stacked model to combine our Catboost and Random Forest model.
-The next layer of the stacked model is a simple logistic regression.
+The next layer of the stacked model is a simple logistic regression
 5. Validate the model

 ## Project Result

 The model got 98,19% validation accuracy at the end of the training phase, and unfortunately the competition has been postponed due to the Coronavirus pandemic.
-I will update this repo if there are any changes in the final stage later
+I will update this repo if there are any changes in the final stage later.